Exciting update: we’ve just launch CJ’s Mission as an independent non-profit organisation! Find out more here

 SSNAP: Support for the Sick Newborns and their Parents: We donated (thanks to your generosity on our dedicated Amazon Wish List) over 150 brand new books and a bookcase for the NICU parents room (to the value of £1,000!), designed to encourage parents to read to (and therefore bond with) their poorly babies.
 You can find out more about our Books for Baby project here.

 Ronald Mcdonald House Oxford: providing free ‘home from home’ accommodation for families with children in hospital.
-I sleep next to Clara’s cot on the ward most nights but I’m able to use Ronald Mcdonald facilities to shower.
+I slept next to Clara’s cot on the ward most nights but I was able to use Ronald Mcdonald facilities to shower.

 - 4 x pair of white bath towels

 - 3 x flexible laundry basket